RiSYSLab/LKH3/README.md

 # LKH3
-This work includes the source codes of modified LKH3 for solving PCTSP.
+This work includes the source codes of revised LKH3 for solving PCTSP.